lil-lab/kilogram/README.md

-# kilogram
-The KiloGram Tangrams dataset
+# The KiloGram Tangrams dataset

+A dashboard to view the KiloGram data is availab here: https://tangram-dashboard.vercel.app/

+Actual content coming real soon!